 SWAMC staff is actively engaged in conversations with other ARDORs, the Alaska Small Business Development Center, Alaska Municipal League, and other State and Federal agency representatives to sift through and understand the many resources available for businesses, municipalities, tribes, and individuals who are impacted by the COVID-19 pandemic.
-We set up this page as a resource for anyone in our region who doesn’t know where to begin but needs economic assistance.
-SWAMC staff doesn’t claim to be experts on these programs, but we can put southwest residents in touch with the people who do.
+SWAMC staff doesn’t claim to be experts on these programs, but we will do our best to help in any way that we can.

 The U.S. Small Business Administration announced last Friday that the next round of Paycheck Protection Program borrowing will begin Jan.
 11, but there will be a catch.

 Select lenders will have exclusive access to accept PPP applications for first-time borrowers on Monday, January 11 and for second-time borrowers on Wednesday, January 13 using what the SBA is calling “community financial institutions.”
 The SBA defines those as Community Development Financial Institutions, minority deposit institutions, certified development companies and microloan intermediaries, and Alaska has none participating in the State.
 The SBA has not yet announced a timeline by which other mainline financial institutions will be invited to participate, but it is assumed to be on or possibly before January 18, and both first time and second time borrowers may apply through these mainline financial institutions.